ansible/ansible-runner/docs/intro.rst

 .. note::

-   For an example see `the demo passwords <https://github.com/ansible/ansible-runner/blob/master/demo/env/passwords>`_
+   For an example see `the demo passwords <https://github.com/ansible/ansible-runner/blob/master/demo/env/passwords>`_.

 .. warning::

    We expect this interface to change/simplify in the future but will guarantee backwards compatibility.
 The goal is for the user of **Runner** to not have to worry about the format of certain prompts emitted from **Ansible** itself.
-In particular vault passwords need to become more flexible.
+In particular, vault passwords need to become more flexible.

 **Ansible** itself is set up to emit passwords to certain prompts, these prompts can be requested (``-k`` for example to prompt for the connection password).
-Likewise Prompts can be emitted via `vars_prompt <https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html>`_ and also
+Likewise, prompts can be emitted via `vars_prompt <https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html>`_ and also
 `Ansible Vault <https://docs.ansible.com/ansible/2.5/user_guide/vault.html#vault-ids-and-multiple-vault-passwords>`_.

-In order for **Runner** to respond with the correct password it needs to be able to match the prompt and provide the correct password.
+In order for **Runner** to respond with the correct password, it needs to be able to match the prompt and provide the correct password.
 This is currently supported by providing a yaml or json formatted file with a regular expression and a value to emit, for example::

   ---